Grilled Tilapia with Pineapple Salsa

 - 1/8 teaspoon pepper

-- In a small bowl, combine the pineapple, onions, green pepper, cilantro, 4 teaspoons lime juice, 1/8 teaspoon salt and cayenne.
-Chill until serving.
+- For salsa, in a small bowl, combine pineapple, green onions, green pepper, cilantro, 4 teaspoons lime juice, 1/8 teaspoon salt and cayenne.
+Refrigerate until serving.

-- Combine oil and remaining lime juice; drizzle over fillets.
+- Mix oil and remaining lime juice; drizzle over fillets.
 Sprinkle with pepper and remaining salt.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill fish, covered, over medium heat or broil 4 in. from the heat for 3-4 minutes on each side or until fish flakes easily with a fork.
+- Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
+Grill fish, covered, over medium heat or broil 4 in. from heat 2-3 minutes on each side or until fish just begins to flake easily with a fork.
 Serve with salsa.
-Yield: 8 servings (2 cups salsa).

 it looks so delicious i will try it